 |

-Straw Plait (1982) Straw plait is the main
+Straw Plait (1982) Straw

-constituent of straw hats for which Luton is famous.
-In the 18th century the
+plait is the main constituent of straw hats for which Luton is famous.
+In the

-of Tuscany.
-During the French wars the supplies of this plait were cut off
+Italian province of Tuscany.
+During the French wars the supplies of this

-and the local plaiters upgraded from making wholestraw plait to producing split-straw plait which
+from making wholestraw plait to producing

-copied the Leghorn styles and Luton became the centre of the world’s straw
+split-straw plait which copied the Leghorn styles and Luton became the centre

-plait industry.
-In the 19th century plait dealers began to import cheap
+of the world’s straw plait industry.
+In the 19th century plait dealers began

-take a cut in wages from 6s 3d to 1s 10½d.
+had to take a cut in wages from 6s 3d to 1s 10½d.
 The song is from a plaiter’s point of view at this time.
 A ‘score’ is 20

 yards of plait.
 This song was played on Song Printed in